yashdiniz/on-prem-k8s-documentation/README.md

 > NOTE: SCRAPPING k3s in favor of the more powerful and favorable `kubeadm`.
 This on-premises server runs on a 32GB Intel Xeon, can handle `kubeadm` much better than k3s. k3s is too lightweight.
 If `kubeadm` fails, then `kind` will be the last alternative.

+> REMEMBER to perform `sudo swapoff -a` since kubeadm fails miserably with swap.

 https://itnext.io/bare-metal-kubernetes-with-kubeadm-nginx-ingress-controller-and-haproxy-bb0a7ef29d4e

 https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/